nicolassgross/pedrolag/README.md

 ### Hey, you! 👋

 <!-- My description -->
-My name is [Pedro Luis Arend Gonçalves](https://bit.ly/3KjbgCh), I'm 25 y/o and currently working as a Front-end developer at [Plataforma A+](https://www.plataformaamais.com.br/).
-I've started as a Java developer a long time ago, but decided to engage more with the users.
+My name is [Pedro Luis Arend Gonçalves](https://bit.ly/3KjbgCh), I'm 25 y/o and currently working as a front-end developer at [Plataforma A+](https://www.plataformaamais.com.br/).

+#

+#### About me
+I've started as a Java developer a long time ago, but decided to engage more with the users through front-end and [UI design](https://uxplanet.org/what-is-ui-vs-ux-design-and-the-difference-d9113f6612de).
+When I knew that I'd found what I like to do, I've decided to study by myself at home, just like your everyday-nerd-geek-dev-awesome-amazing-guy.

 #